JonathanGrossmanITC/fullstack_html_css_basics/02_day_two.md

 ![](images/grid.png)

-At this point you may be confused about when to use Grid and when to use flexbox.
-Deciding whether to use Grid versus flexbox is not always an easy decision.
+At this point you may be confused about when to use Grid and when to use Flexbox.
+Deciding whether to use Grid versus Flexbox is not always an easy decision.
 Consider some of their differences.
 Two main differences are:

 - Flexbox allows each item to take up as much space as its content allows, whereas Grid has strict sizing that doesn't automatically adjust by default to its content size.
 - Flexbox can adjust the number of items in a row (or column) based on the browser's width (or height), whereas a Grid will maintain the same orientation by default regardless of the browser's width.

-These are [among the things to consider](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Grid_Layout/Relationship_of_Grid_Layout) when deciding how to use Grid and flexbox.
+These are [among the things to consider](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Grid_Layout/Relationship_of_Grid_Layout) when deciding how to use Grid and Flexbox.
 Although you can oftentimes achieve the same result using either approach, one might be better for you than the other given your circumstances.

 You can use Grid and the `property` style element together.
 If you add to the Grid container the `position: relative` style property, then it serves as both the Grid container and also the *positioned* element for any elements inside it.
 The wrapped elements can now use Grid for sizing, spacing and general layout, and also use `position: absolute` in combination with `top`, `right`, `bottom`, and `left` to take elements out of the flow of the general layout.
 Check out [how to use Grid with absolute positioning](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Grid_Layout/Relationship_of_Grid_Layout#grid_and_absolutely_positioned_elements).

 Look at the example located in the [grid file](html/grid.html) so that you see the webpage and open the files in a Code Editor.
 In the files, you'll see code that creates a CSS grid.
 View how it looks in the browser.
 Play around with the code to change the grid layout and other styles.

 Is the grid responsive?
-How can you use the `position` style property and flexbox in combination with Grid?
+How can you use the `position` style property and Flexbox in combination with Grid?

-Can you [make the same layout](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Grid_Layout/Relationship_of_Grid_Layout#the_same_layout_with_css_grids) using flexbox instead of Grid?
+Can you [make the same layout](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Grid_Layout/Relationship_of_Grid_Layout#the_same_layout_with_css_grids) using Flexbox instead of Grid?

 Try learning more about CSS Grid Layout on your own.
 MDN's article about the [relationship of grid layout to other layout methods](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Grid_Layout/Relationship_of_Grid_Layout) and the [basics of CSS Grid](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Grid_Layout).
 Think about [when to use Flexbox and when to use CSS grid](https://blog.logrocket.com/flexbox-vs-css-grid/).
 Also consider looking at [W3Schools](https://www.w3schools.com/css/css_grid.asp)'s documentation.